What were the challenges?

 “BlueSky joins up all of your thinking – appraisals, school improvement planning, all of your monitoring, whether it’s a discussion with a pupil, a book scrutiny, or a lesson observation, 360 evaluations and professional development.”

 The support from BlueSky has been excellent, Paul says.
 “There are personal check-ins, immediate response to queries and the helpline has been effective for the wide range of leaders’ technological abilities.
 “The system itself is very intuitive, but whenever I do need to call to say, ‘This is what I want to do, how do I do it?’ there’s always a speedy answer on the phone.
-For example, I wanted to use the 360 tool, but wanted a bespoke version for my team.
+For example, I wanted to use the 360 tool, but wanted a bespoke framework for my team.
 I called BlueSky and they set it up for me that morning so I could use it with the team to help them develop a deeper understanding of their own performance through more detailed self reflection.”

 What is the impact?